Epidemiological modeling of the 2005 French riots: a spreading wave and the role of contagion: Discussion

 \section{Discussion}

 Studying the dynamics of riot propagation, a dramatic instance of large-scale social contagion, is difficult due to the scarcity of data.
 The present work takes advantage of the access to detailed national police data on the 2005 French riots that offer both the timescale of the day over a period of 3 weeks, and the geographic extension over the country.
 These data exhibit remarkable features that warrant a modeling approach.
-We have shown that a simple epidemic-like model with less than $10$ free parameters, combining contagion both within and between cities, allows one to reproduce the daily time course of events, revealing the wave of contagion.
+We have shown that a simple parsimonious epidemic-like model combining contagion both within and between cities, allows one to reproduce the daily time course of events, revealing the wave of contagion.
+The simplest model version with only 6 parameters already accounts for the wave very well, and more elaborated versions with about 10 parameters account for even finer details of the dynamics.
 A crucial model ingredient is the choice of a single sociological variable, taken from the census statistics as a proxy for calibrating the size of the susceptible population.
 It shows that the wave propagates in an excitable medium of deprived neighborhoods.

 It is interesting to put in contrast the results obtained here with a model where homogeneous weights are independent of the geographic distance, which we can consider as a null hypothesis model with regards to the geographic dependency.
-As discussed in Materials and Methods and illustrated on Supplementary Fig. S4, such a hypothesis fails to produce a wave, and, more remarkably, cannot account for the amplitudes of the riot.
+As discussed in Materials and Methods and illustrated on Supplementary Fig. S5, such a hypothesis fails to produce a wave, and, more unexpectedly, cannot account for the amplitudes of the riot.
 This confirms that diffusion by geographic proximity is a key underlying mechanism, and points towards the influence on the riots breadth of the concentration of urban areas with a high density of deprived neighborhoods (as it is the case for the départements of Île-de-France, 77, 78, 91, 92, 94 and 95).
 Thus, one can conclude that, having the outbreak location surrounded by a dense continuum of deprived neighborhoods made the large-scale contagion possible.